 Historic Inns & Hotels of Saratoga Springs

 Many recognize Saratoga Springs as quite the historic destination.
-From the Battle of Saratoga to housing one of the oldest race courses in the country, there is much to learn about while in the area!
-However, some may not realize that history in Saratoga stretches beyond the battle fields and the race course.
+From the Battle of Saratoga to one of the oldest race courses in the country, there is much to learn about while in the area!
+Some may not realize, however, that history in Saratoga stretches beyond the battlefields and the race course.
 There are several historic places you can stay in and visit while in the area, as well.
 Check out Saratoga's collection of historic inns:

 Wealthy merchant George Crippen built this fabulous mansion in 1901 to celebrate his successes.
 Designed by Architect R. Newton Brezee, its array of unique features earned it the nickname of the "Sunnyside House."
-Another unique feature, the morning room and evening room have tiger maple trim to look like bamboo.
+One unique feature is that the morning room and evening rooms have tiger maple trim to look like bamboo.
 Union Gables is also located in Saratoga's Historic District known as the 'Magic Rectangle.'

 Located just 2 miles from the center of Saratoga Springs, the Saratoga Farmstead has a long and interesting history.
 Built in the 1800s, during the time of the Civil War, it was owned by staunch abolitionists, the Dyer family.
 It is also believed to have been part of the underground railroad.
 Today, it is chef-owned and recognized as a Certified Green Hospitality Property.